 1. Customer Creditworthiness

-This is the single biggest factor.
-Invoices billed to Fortune 500 companies, government agencies, or publicly traded firms carry lower risk and command lower rates.
-Invoices to small private companies with limited credit history carry higher rates.
+The creditworthiness of your customers is the most significant factor.
+Invoices billed to the likes of Fortune 500 companies, government agencies, or publicly traded firms pose lower risks and thus fetch lower rates.
+Conversely, invoices to smaller private companies with limited credit history will carry higher rates.

 2. Monthly Invoice Volume